Nitrokey/nitrokey-documentation/nextbox/faq/generic.rst

   like a smartphone sim-card tray removal device.
   If this doesn't help, please make sure you have connected the NextBox correctly as described in Quickstart: :doc:`../gettingstarted`.
+  Otherwise you can try a :doc:`../technical/factory-reset` as long as your NextBox doesn't contain any data you care about losing.
   If everything fails, please contact our customer support.
 Do note that our ability to help you might be limited if you changed your system configuration using for example ssh.